The Wehrmacht

 Feldbluse M36

-In 1936, a new uniform garment was introduced into the Wehrmacht for wear in the field.
+The Wehrmacht adopted a new uniform garment for wear in the field in 1936.
 Collectors usually refer to this as the "M36."
 The garment evolved from earlier garments developed in the early 1930s, and was actually in use by 1935; earlier field blouses (actually introduced in April 1933) had a field grey collar.
 The final prewar changes were made to the field blouse in 1936.
 This final prewar tunic was made from high quality wool with a small mix of rayon, with a full interior lining to reduce wear to the wool body.

 M36 tunic without insignia (image courtesy of At the Front Militaria)